Monday, February 24, 2020

 A scene from the May 25, 1950, Green Hornet streetcar crash. — Chicago Tribune historical photo

 The Green Hornet Streetcar (named for its speed and color), trolley № 7078, was headed south on State Street, carrying 63 passengers.
 Suddenly the streetcar switched to the eastbound track to avoid a flooded underpass.
-“Apparently, the motorman of the streetcar was not paying attention, and went through that switch at total velocity, and hit the side of that truck with dire consequences,” said Craig Cleve, author of the book The Green Hornet Streetcar Disaster.
+"Apparently, the streetcar motorman was not paying attention and went through that switch at total velocity and hit the side of that truck with dire consequences," said Craig Cleve, author of the book The Green Hornet Streetcar Disaster.

-Whether the streetcar driver or the streetcar itself was at fault is unclear, but the Green Hornet did not slow down.
+It is unclear whether the streetcar driver or the streetcar itself was at fault, but the Green Hornet did not slow down.
 As it approached the turn at approximately 30 mph, the streetcar derailed as it hit a Mack truck hauling 8,000 gallons of gasoline.

 The gasoline tanker truck, carrying thousands of gallons of gasoline, jackknifed after the collision and blocked State Street 200 feet north of 63rd Street.
-The driver of the truck, Mel Wilson, died in the cab of the truck while the conductor of the streetcar, William C. Lidell, survived.
+The truck driver, Mel Wilson, died in the truck's cab, while the streetcar conductor, William C. Lidell, survived.

 Two parked cars are hosed by firemen after the blaze at 6251 State Street.
 By most accounts, the streetcar was going too fast for the wet conditions. — Chicago Tribune historical photo

-A battered watch carried by one of the streetcar crash victims showed the time of the disaster.
+A battered watch carried by a streetcar crash victim showed the disaster's time.
 It stopped at 6:33 on May 26, 1950. — Chicago Tribune historical photo

-Thirty-three people died immediately on the streetcar and one died later of injuries from the crash.
-Thirty people managed to survive despite the fact that the windows and doors wouldn't open.
-Fifty people, some were on the streetcar, and others in the surrounding area were injured.
-According to the National Safety Council’s report two days after the crash, it was the largest death toll from a motor vehicle collision, surpassing the 29 people killed in a 1940 Texas train-truck collision.
-Some victims were identified immediately because of personal belongings whereas other victims were identified at the Cook County Morgue by friends and relatives in the days following the crash.
+Thirty-three people died immediately on the streetcar, and one died later of injuries from the crash.
+Thirty people survived even though the windows and doors wouldn't open.
+Fifty people, some on the streetcar and others in the surrounding area, were injured.
+According to the National Safety Council's report, two days after the crash, it was the largest death toll from a motor vehicle collision, surpassing the 29 people killed in a 1940 Texas train-truck collision.
+Some victims were identified immediately because of personal belongings, whereas others were identified at the Cook County Morgue by friends and relatives following the crash.

-A priest gives last rites to the victims on May 25, 1950, when a Green Hornet streetcar collided with a fuel truck.
-It was a grim task to identifying bodies as there wasn't much to go on: burned clothes, melted shoes, a ring, bits of toys, remnants of a letter from a young woman planning her wedding. — Dante Mascione, Chicago Tribune
+A priest gave last rites to the victims on May 25, 1950, when a Green Hornet streetcar collided with a fuel truck.
+It was a grim task to identify bodies as there wasn't much to go on: burned clothes, melted shoes, a ring, bits of toys, remnants of a letter from a young woman planning her wedding. — Dante Mascione, Chicago Tribune

 This shell was what remained of the Green Hornet streetcar after searing flames from gasoline spilled from a tanker truck destroyed it and killed its human cargo. — Chicago Tribune historical photo

-In addition to the lives lost, nearby buildings and parked cars were consumed by the flames.
-The fire destroyed seven buildings, between the 6239 and 6247 addresses, leaving 120 people homeless.
-The total property damage was estimated to be around $150,000 ($1,502,663.90 today).
-William C. Liddell, the streetcar conductor, disappeared after the crash but was arrested the day after, charged with leaving the scene of the accident.
+In addition to the lives lost, the flames consumed nearby buildings and parked cars.
+The fire destroyed seven buildings between the 6239 and 6247 addresses, leaving 120 people homeless.
+The total property damage was estimated at around $150,000 ($1,502,663.90 today).
+William C. Liddell, the streetcar conductor, disappeared after the crash but was arrested the day after, charged with leaving the accident scene.

-A general view on May 26, 1950, of the scene north of 63rd and State Streets where a streetcar and gasoline truck collided the day before, killing 34 people.
-The streetcar was being switched into a "turnaround" because of flooded conditions of an underpass beneath a viaduct from which this picture was taken.
-The arrows added show details of the accident, as well as the buildings damaged in the explosion. — Chicago Tribune historical photo
+On May 26, 1950, a general view of the scene north of 63rd and State Streets where a streetcar and gasoline truck collided the day before, killing 34 people.
+The streetcar was being switched into a "turnaround" because of the flooded conditions of an underpass beneath a viaduct from which this picture was taken.
+The arrows added show details of the accident and the buildings damaged in the explosion. — Chicago Tribune historical photo

-A worker demonstrates how the switch for the streetcar is normally manually operated. — Chicago Tribune historical photo
+A worker demonstrates how the switch for the streetcar usually is manually operated. — Chicago Tribune historical photo

 Police officers and the coroner at the county morgue on May 25, 1950.
 The tragic accident left 34 persons dead. — Chicago Tribune historical photo

 In 1955, the Chicago Transit Authority claimed it paid a total of $900,000 ($8,713,400 today) to families of the deceased.
-The accident was highly investigated, drawing conclusions as to what could prevent another such catastrophe.
-Among them was the addition of drainage systems for frequently flooded underpasses so operators would not have to detour, two yearly physical examinations of motormen and streetcar doors that could remain open in case of an emergency to allow for evacuation.
+The accident was highly investigated, drawing conclusions about what could prevent another such catastrophe.
+Among them was the addition of drainage systems for frequently flooded underpasses so operators would not have to detour.
+These two yearly physical examinations of motormen and streetcar doors could remain open in case of an emergency to allow for evacuation.
 However, in 1958 the CTA elected to stop using streetcars entirely.
 They were replaced by bus routes that still run today.

 Green Hornet Streetcar Inferno, Oil on Canvas by Eric Edward Esper.
 (2013)